honeypieio/shrubcoop.org/content/job-opportunity-events-coordinator.md

 **APPLICATION PROCESS**

-To apply please email by **midnight on 23rd February 2020** to jobs@shrubcoop.org attaching a single Word document comprising a maximum two A4 pages response with evidence of your knowledge, skills and experience which make you eligible for the job.
+To apply please email by **midnight on 23rd February 2020** to jobs@shrubcoop.org .
+Your application should take the form of a single word document containing:

+* a covering letter (maximum one page length)
+* a statement detailing evidence of your knowledge, skills and experience which make you eligible for the job (maximum two pages)
+* a CV (maximum two pages)

-You may insert a maximum one page Covering Letter in front with a maximum two page CV pasted at the end of the same Word document as an appendix.
-The panel will shortlist on the basis of essential criteria with secondary weight given to desirable criteria.
+Applications will be shortlisted on the basis of essential criteria with secondary weight given to desirable criteria.

 Please give as the document filename: **SURNAME - Events Coordinator** with the same as subject line of the email to help us keep track of applicants.

-For further details see the [Job Description](https://res.cloudinary.com/shrub-co-op/image/upload/v1580407726/shrubcoop.org/media/Events_Coordinator_Job_Description_1_sn3fwa.pdf "Events_Coordinator_Job_Description_1_sn3fwa.pdf").
+For further details see the [Job Description](https://res.cloudinary.com/shrub-co-op/image/upload/v1580752100/shrubcoop.org/media/Events_Coordinator_Job_Description_llk8wm.pdf "Events_Coordinator_Job_Description_llk8wm.pdf").

 **Interviews will be held on 10th March.
 We will be looking for the successful applicant to start on or as soon as possible after 1st April 2020.**